THEdavehogue/glassdoor-analysis/project-proposals-dh.md

 The goal here is to gather data on employers, analyze employee satisfaction, and identify trends and factors that correlate with high employee satisfaction.
 This would be an NLP/PCA/NMF problem.

 Possible source(s):
-- Glassdoor API (does not allow bots?
-I will scrape you!)
+- Glassdoor API - needing to use urllib2 instead of requests
 - Scraping "Top Companies . . ." articles

 ### *Project 2: Restaurant Trends*